505 STUDENT SCHOLASTIC ACHIEVEMENT

 Students will be promoted to the next grade level at the end of each school year based on the student's achievement, age, maturity, emotional stability, and social adjustment.

-The retention of a student will be determined based upon the judgment of the licensed employee and the principal.
-When it becomes evident a student in grades kindergarten through eight may be retained in a grade level for an additional year, the parents will be informed.
-It is within the final authority of the board to retain students in their current grade level.
+• Retention/Promotion in kindergarten – eighth grade: The retention of a student will be determined based upon the judgment of the district’s professional staff.
+When it becomes evident a student in grades kindergarten through eight may be retained in a grade level for an additional year, the parents will be informed prior to making the retention decision.
+It is within the sole discretion of the district to retain students in their current grade level and to deny promotion to a student.

-Students in grades kindergarten through twelve with exceptional talents may, with the permission of the principal and parents, take classes beyond their current grade level.
+• Acceleration in kindergarten – twelfth grade: Students in grades kindergarten through twelve with exceptional talents may, with the permission of the principal and parents, take classes beyond their current grade level.
 Enrichment opportunities outside the school district may be allowed when they do not conflict with the school district's graduation requirements.

 Legal Reference: Iowa Code §§ 256.11, .11A; 279.8; 280.3 .